nautobot/nautobot/nautobot/docs/development/getting-started.md

 ### Creating a Branch

 Before you make any changes, always create a new branch.
-In the majority of cases, you'll always want to create your branches from the `develop` branch.
+Again, for bug fixes and minor features, you'll want to create your branches from the `develop` branch, while for major new features, you'll branch from `next` instead.

-Before you ever create a new branch, always  checkout the `develop` branch and make sure you you've got the latest changes from `upstream`.
+Before you ever create a new branch, always checkout the appropriate branch and make sure you you've got the latest changes from `upstream`:

 ```no-highlight
 $ git checkout develop